Keep it clear campaign update (England)Published Date: 11 May 2021

 There have been some important changes to government guidance on face coverings in classrooms in England which may help your child.

-Last month, we explained how we had taken the first steps in legal action against the Department for not doing enough to ensure deaf children aren’t disadvantaged by the use of face coverings in classrooms.
+In March, we explained how we had taken the first steps in legal action against the Department for Education (England) for not doing enough to ensure deaf children aren’t disadvantaged by the use of face coverings in classrooms.
 Deaf young campaigners have also continued to do an amazing job in highlighting the impact of face coverings on young people like them – see Dinah’s petition, for example.

-At the same time, the Department has made two important changes to guidance on face coverings on 1) ‘reasonable adjustments’ and 2) face shields and visors.
+In April, the Department made two important changes to guidance on face coverings on 1) ‘reasonable adjustments’ and 2) face shields and visors.

 The guidance now makes clear that schools and colleges must make all ‘reasonable adjustments’.
 This is a legal duty which means that they must do everything they can to make sure that disabled young people are not disadvantaged in education.